Herefordshire

+The centre of Herefordshire is lowland which is crossed by the River Wye and its tributary, the Lugg.
+To the east are the Malvern Hills, a national landscape, which straddle the boundary with Worcestershire.
+The south of the county contains the northern part of the Wye Valley, also a national landscape, which stretches into Wales.
+In the west, the ground rises to the Black Mountains range; this contains the Black Mountain (Twyn Llech), which lies on the Powys border and is the highest point in the county, at 703.6 m.

+The county is in the historic Welsh Marches.
+The land use is mostly agricultural, and the county is known for its fruit and cider production, and for the Hereford cattle breed.

 Physical geography

-The River Wye, which at 135 mi is the fifth-longest in the United Kingdom, enters the county after briefly being its border with Powys.
+The River Wye, which at 135 mi is the fourth-longest in the United Kingdom, enters the county after briefly being its border with Powys.
 It flows through both Hereford and Ross-on-Wye before returning to Wales.
-Leominster is situated on the River Lugg, a tributary of the Wye.
+Leominster is on the River Lugg, a tributary of the Wye.

 There are two Areas of Outstanding Natural Beauty in the county.
-The Wye Valley is located in the river's valleys south of Hereford, while the Malvern Hills are in the east of the county, along its border with Worcestershire.
+The Wye Valley is in the river's valleys south of Hereford, while the Malvern Hills are in the east of the county, along its border with Worcestershire.

 History

 Herefordshire is one of the 39 historic counties of England.
 Herefordshire County Council was created in 1889.

 In 1974, the administrative county formed in 1889 was merged with that of neighbouring Worcestershire to form Hereford and Worcester.
 Within this, Herefordshire was covered by the local government districts of South Herefordshire, Hereford, and part of Malvern Hills and Leominster districts.
 However, the county was dissolved in 1998, resulting in the return of Herefordshire and Worcestershire as counties.

-The current ceremonial county and unitary district have broadly the same borders as the historic county.
+The county and unitary authority created in 1998 has almost identical borders to the pre-1974 county; a small area at Park Wood had been transferred from Mathon to West Malvern in 1986 and so went to Worcestershire rather than Herefordshire in 1998, but otherwise the re-established border between the two counties was identical to the pre-1974 boundary.